All Episodes

 By the way, our friend Dinesh D'Souza stops by at the bottom of this hour.

-Uh final thoughts, Alfredo.
+Final thoughts, Alfredo.

-Sean, bottom line is in November, we have a very, very important election because it's going to be the difference between the type of prosperity that we are seeing today that we are experienced today when we saw that 4.1% number.
+Sean, bottom line is in November, we have a very, very important election because it's going to be the difference between the type of prosperity that we are seeing today that we are experiencing today when we saw that 4.1% number.

 If we lose control of the House, that will all go away.